thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 Implementation
 --------------

-I spent a considerable amount of time trying to get this right in bpython, to little avail.
-Some later attempts were less complete but more promising.
+I spent a considerable amount of time trying to get this right in bpython, but it still fails in many cases.
+Later implementations for other projects look more promising but are less complete.
 My first suggestion is to debounce window size changes: wait to redraw until no new SIGWINCH signals come in for a bit.
 This sacrifices responsiveness in order to mess up history less: if you're wrong, at least you're only wrong once, ruining a